Alixbuu/ab_bootcamp/README.md

-# ab_bootcamp
+# jb_bootcamp

-utilities for use of bootcamp
+Utilities for use in the Introduction to Programming in the Biological Sciences Bootcamp.